 As most landlords will tell you, the stress level of any income property owner is directly related to the quality of the tenants they currently manage.
 Finding the right tenants can be tricky but settling for an under-qualified applicant may come back to haunt you.

 A fantastic and underutilized technique to attracting great renters is the open house.
 Though this is traditionally used for real estate agents to pick up new buyer clients, hosting a well-planned and professional open house could land you the elusive low maintenance, rule-abiding, long-term tenants you’ve been dreaming of.

 The key to any successful open house is getting a lot of visitors.
 A crowded event will make guests know the unit is desirable and will motivate them to act quickly.
 This will net you more applications and in return, increase your odds of approving the right tenant.
 To attract the most guests, you should make sure you:

+You may think the work is over after the open house has ended.
 Not so fast.
 Even if you receive a few applications after your open house, take this as an opportunity to get even more.
-Send an email out to the entire sign-in sheet that let’s them know that due to high interest in the unit, you will be reviewing all applications at 5pm Monday night.
+Send an email out to the entire sign-in sheet that lets them know that due to high interest in the unit, you will be reviewing all applications at 5pm Monday night.
 Setting a hard deadline will get anyone on the fence to act fast.

 Now that you have all the tools, get out there and host your first open house!
 And be sure to come back and let us know how it went.